GeoSamples/vocabularies/docs/SESAR_material_extension_rock_sediment.md

 transport and deposition of sediment by moving air or water.
 Assignment to an other size class can be used in conjunction to indicate the dominant grain size.
-- definition amplified to help distinguish diamicton, conglomerate and wackestone in this version

 - **Source:**
 Fairbridge and Bourgeois 1978